melezhik/swat/swat-advocacy.md

 #  Links for further reading on swat and related software

-* [Doing testing in a swat way](https://github.com/melezhik/swat/blob/master/intro.md) - Some explabation in swat driven aproach in web application development and testing
+* [Doing testing in a swat way](https://github.com/melezhik/swat/blob/master/intro.md) - Some explanation in swat driven approach in web application development and testing

 * [Sparrow](https://github.com/melezhik/sparrow) - easy way to manage shareable swat test suites